rohitas-git/web_design_freecodecamp/learn_css_colors/notes.md

-## Color models
+# Color models

 There are two main color models:

--   the additive RGB (red, green, blue) model used in electronic devices, and
+-   The Additive RGB (red, green, blue) model used in electronic devices, and
--   the subtractive CMYK (cyan, magenta, yellow, black) model used in print.
+-   The Subtractive CMYK (cyan, magenta, yellow, black) model used in print.
+-   The HSL color model(hue, saturation, and lightness)

+## Additive RGB Color Model
 In this project, you'll work with the RGB model.
 This means that colors begin as black, and change as different levels of red, green, and blue are introduced.
 An easy way to see this is with the CSS rgb function.